|

 For

-following players have played a historical part of helping
+have played a historical part of helping The King & His Court

-the King & His Court gain worldwide fame.
+gain worldwide fame.

 |